EduardoLima806/human-assured/README.md

 The used approach is message exchange interaction for a question and an answer.
 The service provide a question to be solved and the user must answer with the correct response.

+There is no need to login and application is totally Stateless.

 ### Assumptions

 In order to achieve the main assumptions to be considered in terms of use cases are: